Retro Game Challenge 2: Reception

 Retro Game Challenge 2 was the fifth-best-selling game in Japan on the week of its release, selling 44,000 units.

 Kurt Kalata of Hardcore Gaming 101 called the game's quality more consistent than its predecessor, with no "outright stinkers", though also saying that there was no game that matched the quality of Haggleman 3.
 However, he called the text-based Detective Kacho minigames very difficult to navigate without knowing Japanese.

 Chris Kohler of Wired called the game one of the most brilliant on the Nintendo DS platform and superior to its predecessor, with more varied types of games, lamenting the fact that it was not localized despite the release in the West of "every crappy shovelware piece of lazy trash from here to eternity".

 Legacy

-An additional, Japan-only entry in the series, Retro Game Challenge 3, was later released for the Nintendo 3DS.
+An additional, Japan-only entry in the series, GameCenter CX: 3-Chōme no Arino, was later released for the Nintendo 3DS.
 However, it was developed by G.rev rather than indieszero like the first two games.
 Kohler described the sequel as "very bad" in comparison to its predecessor on account of the change in developers, saying that the minigames lacked attention to detail and were simply "by-the-numbers", as well as noting that they were repetitive and boring.
 He also criticized the replacement of fictional box art with a hub world.